Loading...

 Response validation

-By default, the SDK will not throw an exception when the API returns a response that doesn't match the expected type.
-It will throw AnthropicInvalidDataException only if you directly access the property.
+By default, the SDK does not throw an exception when the API returns a response that doesn't match the expected type.
+It throws AnthropicInvalidDataException only if you directly access the property.

 To check that the response is completely well-typed upfront, call validate():